Interview: Stephen Lind on CKNW-AM (Vancouver, B.C.)

 LIND, associate professor of clinical business communication, chats with Canada's Mornings with Simi about the beloved "A Charlie Brown Christmas" special.

-Stephen Lind is a Associate Professor of Clinical Business Communication at USC's Marshall School of Business, where he teaches courses in business communication.
-His teaching encompasses strategic messaging, technology in communication, consulting, and refining speaking and writing skills for business contexts.
+Stephen Lind is a Professor of Clinical Business Communication at the USC Marshall School of Business, where he teaches courses in strategic messaging, communication technology, consulting, and professional speaking and writing.

 Areas of Expertise